turboderp/exllamav2/doc/convert.md

 ### Hardware requirements

-Roughly speaking, you'll need about 24 GB of VRAM to convert a 70B model, while 7B seems to require about 8 GB.
-Stay tuned for more details.
+Roughly speaking, you'll need about 64 GB or RAM and 24 GB of VRAM to convert a 70B model, while 7B seems to require about 16 GB of RAM and about 8 GB of VRAM.

+The deciding factor for the memory requirement is the *width* of the model rather than the depth, so 120B models that have the same hidden size as 70B models have the same hardware requirements.
+Mixtral 8x7B has much wider feed-forward layers so requires about 20 GB of VRAM.